-Clarilis' Head of Legal, Emma Fear, looks at what the key foundations of a successful automation project are.
+Clarilis' Head of Legal, Emma Fear, identifies the foundations of a successful automation project.

 As Head of Legal at Clarilis, I’m often asked about the automation process, what it involves, what state the documents need to be in and significantly, how much involvement is required by our law firm clients.
 These questions all underpin the most important question – how can we ensure our automation project is successful?